MDJoerg/sap_nwhd/doc/rest_api.md

 All of the following methods accepts typical SAP parameters like sap-client.
 Depending on your system configuration these additional parameters could be required.
 The default syntax is ´https://saphost/api_path/version/method´

-### sources
+### Get available source systems

-This method returns get all active source data systems with detail information.
+This method `sources`returns get all active source data systems with detail information.
 The source GUID of a system is required for other api methods.

 #### Request